-Coliforms was significant organisms in meat as indicator of fecal contamination and had ability to grow well over wide range of temperature below 10^{0} C up to 46° C(Gill et al., 1996),also the presence of coliform bacteria in great numbers may be responsible for inferior quality of meat products resulting in economic losses and the possibility of presence of enteric pathogens which constitute public health hazard(Trout and Osburn, 1997).
+Coliforms was significant organisms in meat as indicator of fecal contamination and had ability to grow well over wide range of temperature below 10^{0} C up to 46°C (Gill et al., 1996), also the presence of coliform bacteria in great numbers may be responsible for inferior quality of meat products resulting in economic losses and the possibility of presence of enteric pathogens which constitute public health hazard (Trout and Osburn, 1997).

-The high incidence of coliforms in the examined ready-to-eat -sandwiches indicates inadequate processing or post processing contamination (most probably from workers, dirty instrument, machinery and other contact surfaces), or from raw ingredients before processing which drive their contamination from various sources as human contact, polluted water, soil and manure, the presence of conforms indicates aprobablefaecal sources of contamination(Thatcher and Clark, 1975; ICMSF, 1978 and NAS, 1985).
+The high incidence of coliforms in the examined ready-to-eat -sandwiches indicates inadequate processing or post processing contamination (most probably from workers, dirtv instrument, machinery and other contact surfaces), or from raw ingredients before processing which drive their contamination from various sources as human contact, polluted water, soil and manure, the presence of conforms indicates a probable fecal sources of contamination (International Commission and Microbiological Specification for Foods "ICMSF", 1978; National Academy of Science (NAS), 1985; Thatcher and Clark, 1975).

-Table (3) indicated that the staphylococci were detected in 32% of beef kofta, 44% of beef liver, 8% of beef shawerma and 16% of beaf sausage.Staphylococcus can be carried on hands, nasal passage or throats.
+Table (3) indicated that the staphylococci were detected in 32% of beef kofta, 44% of beef liver, 8% of beef shawerma and 16% of beef sausage.
+Staphylococcus can be carried on hands, nasal passage or throats.
 Most food borne illness outbreaks are result of contamination from food handlers and production of heat stable toxins in food.
-Sanitary food handling and proper cooking and refrigerating should prevent staphylococcus food born illness(FSIS, 2003).
-The presence of Staphylococcus aureusin a food indicates its contamination from food handlers &in adequately cleaned equipments (ICMSF,1996).
-Staphylococcus aureusintoxication is a worldwide problem where several food poisoning out breakwere reported due to consumption of meat products contaminated with this organism.
-Accordingly, Staphylococcus aureuscan be taken as index of sanitary conditions under which meat and it's products are manufactured and handled(Potter, 2001).
+Sanitary food handling and proper cooking and refrigerating should prevent staphylococcus food born illness (Food Safety and Inspection "FSIS", 2003).
+The presence of service Staphylococcus aureus in a food indicates its contamination from food handlers &in adequately cleaned equipment (International commission of Microbiological Specification for foods (ICMSF), 1996).
+Staphylococcus aureus intoxication is a worldwide problem where several foods poisoning outbreak were reported due to consumption of meat products contaminated with this organism.
+Accordingly, Staphylococcus aureus can be taken as index of sanitary conditions under which meat and its products are manufactured and handled (Potter, 2001).
 The symptoms of staphylococcal food poisoning are abdominal cramps, nausea, vomiting, sometimes followed by diarrhea (never diarrhea alone).
-The onset of symptoms remission is observed after 24h (Le Loir, 2003).
+The onset of symptoms remission is observed after 24h (Le Loir et al., 2003).

-Such organisms were previously isolated from ready-to-eat meat products by Soliman et al (2002) &Kirralla (2007)who isolate Staphylococcus aureusfrom cooked meat samples.
+Such organisms were previously isolated from ready-to-eat meat products by Soliman et al. (2002) & Kirralla (2007) who isolate Staphylococcus aureus from cooked meat samples.

-Staphylococcal food poisoning is the result of performed enterotoxins feat are produced by certain strains of Staphylococcus aureusresulting in symptoms of an intoxication, not an infection.
+Staphylococcal food poisoning is the result of performed enterotoxins feat are produced by certain strains of Staphylococcus aureus resulting in symptoms of an intoxication, not an infection.
 The most common symptoms appear approximately 3-8hrs after ingestion and include nausea, vomiting, abdominal cramps and diarrhea.
-Generally, symptoms are short in duration (approximately 24 - 48hrs)(Sandle and Mckillip, 2004).
+Generally, symptoms are short in duration (approximately 24 - 48hrs) (Sandle and Mckillip, 2004).